Alexander Hamilton (bishop)

-by Guy Smith, Bishop of Leicester, at St Margaret's, Leicester, on 22 September 1940.
+by Vernon Smith, Bishop of Leicester, at St Margaret's, Leicester, on 22 September 1940.
 His first post was as a Curate in Birstall, Leicestershire, after which he was a Chaplain in the RNVR.
 When peace returned he was Vicar of St Francis, Ashton Gate.
 Appointed Rural Dean of Central Newcastle in 1962, when Vicar of the Parish Church of St John the Baptist, Grainger Street, he became Bishop of Jarrow, a suffragan bishop in the Diocese of Durham, three years later.
 He was ordained (consecrated) a bishop by Donald Coggan, Archbishop of York, on St Matthias' day (24 February) 1965.